Qiskit/qiskit-serverless/docs/deployment/cloud.rst

 Terraform: Deploy all the infrastructure in your preferred cloud provider
 =========================================================================

-This approach is useful if you have a cloud cluster to which you want to deploy the infrastructure.
+This approach is useful if you have a cloud provider account and also need to set up a cluster.

 First, create an account with some cloud provider:
     * `IBM Cloud registration process <https://cloud.ibm.com/registration>`_